MicrosoftDocs/win32/desktop-src/Msi/addlocal.md

 ---
-Description: 'The value of the ADDLOCAL property is a list of features that are delimited by commas, and are to be installed locally.' ms.assetid: 'd408986d-7889-4fd9-8202-1d2e59673a2f'
+Description: The value of the ADDLOCAL property is a list of features that are delimited by commas, and are to be installed locally. ms.assetid: d408986d-7889-4fd9-8202-1d2e59673a2f
 title: ADDLOCAL property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ADDLOCAL property